ssddanbrown/webby/README.md

 There are a few ways to use the `webby.exe` program:

-1. Set webby as the default HTML file program:
+1. Set webby as the default HTML file program (Recommended):
     * Right click a HTML file.
     * "Open with" > "Choose another app".
     * Scroll to bottom > "More Apps".